sirn/fanboi2/README.md

     3. This config assumes fanboi2 was cloned to `fanboi2`; update the build and mount paths if untrue
 4. Start the contraption with `docker-compose up` from the same directory as the config files.

-By default, Fanboi2 will start in development mode which aids debugging.
+Images are published to [sirn/fanboi2](https://hub.docker.com/r/sirn/fanboi2/) on GitHub for every commit in master.
+By default, using Fanboi2 with the default `docker-compose.yml` will start server in development mode which aids debugging.
 To disable development server capabilities, remove or rename the file `docker-compose.override.yml`.

 ### Submitting changes